phra/phra.github.io/posts/dnscat2-over-doh.md

 1234567890exfiliwantmorepizza)�
 ```

+We just have exfiltrated the `1234567890` string using DNS over HTTPS, _i.e._ via a fully encrypted and authenticated HTTP/2 connection to some public, well-known DoH proxy.

 ## Dnscat2 over DoH

-To quickly confirm that DNS over HTTPS can be really used as a C2 channel, we can configure a DoH proxy and connect the Dnscat2 client to it.
+To quickly confirm that DNS over HTTPS can be reliably used as a C2 channel, we can configure a DoH proxy and connect the Dnscat2 client to it.
 In this way we will use the original Dnscat2 client and the proxy will translate the DNS requests to DoH for us.
 If everything works, only HTTPS traffic to some DoH servers will be seen on the wire.
-Of course, in a real scenario, the agent itself should contact the public DoH servers directly.
+Of course, in a real scenario, the agent/implant itself should contact the public DoH servers directly.

 We will choose as our DoH proxy [Technitium DNS Server](https://github.com/TechnitiumSoftware/DnsServer), an open source .NET Core implementation.